-The Canon EOS M3 and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in February 2015 and February 2016.
-The EOS M3 is a mirrorless interchangeable lens camera, while the G7X Mark II is a fixed lens compact.
-The cameras are based on an APS-C (EOS M3) and an one-inch sensor.
-The EOS M3 has a resolution of 24 megapixel, whereas the G7X Mark II provides 20 MP.
+The Canon EOS M3 and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in February 2015 and February 2016.
+The M3 is a mirrorless interchangeable lens camera, while the G7X Mark II is a fixed lens compact.
+The cameras are based on an APS-C (M3) and an one-inch sensor.
+The M3 has a resolution of 24 megapixel, whereas the G7X Mark II provides 20 MP.

 An illustration of the physical size and weight of the Canon M3 and the Canon G7 X Mark II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the EOS M3 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (14 percent) than the Canon M3.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
-In this context, it is worth noting that neither the EOS M3 nor the G7X Mark II are weather-sealed.
+In this context, it is worth noting that neither the M3 nor the G7X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.